Tag: Commercial Fishing Safety

 Fishing Vessel Overturns at Tillamook Bay in Oregon

-An unidentified 38-foot fishing boat capsized at the mouth of Tillamook Bay at 4:40 p.m.
-Saturday afternoon.
-All four people on board went into the water.
-Fortunately, the U.S. Coast Guard was observing the area from a nearby watchtower when the incident occurred.
-Rescue crews were dispatched immediately, and the four mariners were removed from… Read More
+On Saturday afternoon at approximately 4:40 p.m., a 38-foot fishing boat capsized at the mouth of Tillamook Bay, sending all four individuals on board into the water.
+Fortunately, the U.S. Coast Guard was monitoring the area from a nearby watchtower when the incident occurred, enabling a swift response from rescue crews.
+Coast Guard teams were…

 Fishing Vessel Ablaze in Port of Tacoma